NikhilMukraj/spiking-neural-networks/backend/docs.md

 - `num_cols: Integer` : How many rows in the lattice (must be >=1)
 - `radius: Integer=1` : How far to connect possible neurons to (radius of surrounding square, must be >=1)
 - `iterations: String` : Amount of iterations to do
+- `if_type: String` : Type of integrate and fire neuron

 Example with non Izhikevich Type: